-1. One of the important findings during CASTLE was that a large fraction of the radioactive debris from a thermonuclear device detonated close to the surface is deposited within 100 miles of the site of detonation.
-On the basis of studies we performed after detonations from both land and barges, it appears probable that more than half of the radioactive debris produced by the CASTLE series of detonations may have fallen into the Pacific in the immediate vicinity of the Marshall Islands.
-2. The AEC delegates to a Japanese-American Radiobiological Conference held in Tokyo last November returned to this country with data obtained by the Japanese scientists during the voyage of the SHUNKOTSU MARU, a research survey vessel which collected ocean samples in the mid-Pacific during the month of May and June.
-The course of the SHUNKOTSU MARU is attached in Exhibit A which shows This material contains information affecting the national defense of the United States within the meaning of the espionage laws, Title 18, USFC, Sec.
-743 and 794, the transmission or revelation of which in any manner to an unauthorized person is prohibited by law, and an unauthorized person
+- 1. One of the important findings during CASTLE that a large fraction of the radioactive debris from thermonuclear device detonated close to the surface deposited within 100 miles of the site of detonation the basis of studies we performed after detonation both land and barges, it appears probable that more than half of the radioactive debris produced the CASTLE series of detonations may have fallen in the Pacific in the immediate vicinity of the Marsh Islands. - 2.
+The AEC delegates to a Japanese-American Rad biological Conference held in Tokyo last November returned to this country with data obtained by the Japanese scientists during the voyage of the SHUNKOTSU MARU, a research survey vessel which collected ocean samples in the mid-Pacific during the month of May and June.
+The course of the SHUNKOTSU MARU is attached in Exhibit A which show that the vessel traversed the north equatorial current at three distances west of Bikini. the course of these traverses, the Japanese scientists obtained water samples at various depths and from their data have constructed the profiles showing contamination with depth at each of their traverses.
+These profiles are attached as Exhibit B.

+This material contains information affecting the national defense of the United States within the meaning of the emplohage laws, Title 18, U.S.C., Sec.
+793 and 794, the transmission or reversion of thich in any manner to an unauthorized person improblemed by James of the problemed by James of the proble